Oot2k/AuditPortfolio/README.md

 # AuditPortfolio

-### Currently senior security researcher at Sherlock Defi with team PUSH0.
+### Currently senior security researcher at Sherlock Defi.
 And Security researcher at BailSec
 In addition, oot2k served as the primary judge for five distinct contests on Sherlock.